 Pick a Writing Activity to Do at Home Today!

-Which of these at home writing activities are you going to have your child do first?
+Which of these at-home writing activities will you have your child do first?
 Pick one today and help them improve their writing skills.

-And for even more writing fun to try at home, make sure you pick up your own copy of my ebook The Ultimate Guide to a Successful Family Writing Time.
+And for even more writing fun at home, make sure you pick up a copy of my ebook, The Ultimate Guide to a Successful Family Writing Time.
 Grab the ebook here.